Nchrist89/Palms-Peaks-P1/README.md

 * All pages on the website have:

   * A responsive navigation bar at the top of the page which allows users to navigate through the website.
-At the top left of the navigation bar is a logo of a parrot which is circular.
-Think of this as the mascot for the website which also doubles as a home button when clicked.
-When viewing the website on mobile devices the navigation bar links collapse into a burger toggler which when clicked opens the navigation links in a sidebar.
+At the top left of the navigation bar is a circular logo of a parrot.
+Think of this as the mascot for the website, which also doubles as a home button when clicked.
+When viewing the website on mobile devices the navigation bar links collapse into a burger toggler, which when clicked opens the navigation links in a sidebar.

   * A footer which contains social media links which all open in a new tab when visited.
-Icons were used without titles as they are universally recognised.
+Icons were used without titles as they are universally recognized.

 * Home page.